Thomas Jefferson, in a letter, famously called for a “wall of separation between church and state.” But

-The clause reads: “Congress shall make no law respecting an establishment of religion . . . .”; The key word is “respecting,” which means “having to do with” an establishment of religion.
-This awkward expression was used because the amendment’s drafters intended it to do two things, not just one: 1) prevent Congress from establishing a religion, and 2) prevent Congress from interfering if state governments establish a religion.
+The clause reads: “Congress shall make no law respecting an establishment of religion . . . .”
+The key words here are “Congress” and “respecting.”
+The establishment clause placed restriction only on what Congress (a federal body) could do, not on what state governments could do.
+And Congress could make no law “respecting,” which means “having to do with,” an establishment of religion.
+This awkward expression was used because the amendment’s drafters understood that it would do two things, not just one: 1) prevent Congress from establishing a religion, and 2) prevent Congress from interfering if state governments establish a religion.
 (Several states had established churches when the First Amendment was written; others had religious tests for public officials.)

 But the Supreme Court has been striking down state government actions under the establishment clause for more than half a century.
 It has held that although the original Bill of Rights (amendments 1-10) placed limits only on the federal government, the Fourteenth Amendment, added after the Civil War, was intended to place many of these same limits on the state governments.